cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 5. Inside of the `controller-jobs` folder, click on the `cbic-casc-automation` job. ![CasC job link](casc-job-link.png?width=50pc)
 6. On the next screen, you will see **This folder is empty**.
 The reason it is empty is because the GitHub Folder branch scan did not find any matches for the current *marker file*.
 Click on the **Configure** link in the left menu so we can fix that.  ![CasC job config link](casc-job-config-link.png?width=50pc)
 7. Scroll down to the **Project Recognizers** section.
 Under **Custom script**, notice how the **Marker file** is configured. ![Wrong marker file](wrong-marker-file.png?width=50pc)
 8. With the default **project recognizer**, the file you specify (usually `Jenkinsfile`) is used not only as the Pipeline script to run, but also as the **marker file** - that is, the file that indicates which repositories and branches should be processed by the SCM based Pipeline job.
-However,  with the [CloudBees **custom script** project recognizer](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/pipeline-as-code#custom-pac-scripts) for Mulitbranch and Org Folder Pipeline jobs, the **marker file** and the **script file** are separated, allowing you to specify an arbitrary file as the **marker file** and subsequently use an embedded Pipeline script or pull in a Pipeline file from a completely different source control repository.
+However,  with the [CloudBees custom script project recognizer](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/pipeline-as-code#custom-pac-scripts) for Mulitbranch and Org Folder Pipeline jobs, the **marker file** and the **script file** are separated, allowing you to specify an arbitrary file as the **marker file** and subsequently use an embedded Pipeline script or pull in a Pipeline file from a completely different source control repository.
 But in order for a GitHub `branch` to be *recognized*, the `branch` must contain the **marker file**.
 9. Navigate to the top level of you `ops-controller` repository in your workshop GitHub Organization.
 Notice that there is no Jenkinsfile. ![No Jenkinsfile](no-jenkinsfile.png?width=50pc)
-10. But remember, the **marker file** can be any arbitrary file, and we want this Org Folder Pipeline job to support CasC automation for other repositories in your GitHub Organization.
+10. But remember, the **marker file** can be any arbitrary file, and it doesn't have to be the file with the pipeline script.
+We want this Org Folder Pipeline job to support CasC automation for other repositories in your GitHub Organization.
 So we want to use the `bundle.yaml` file as the **marker file**, so that anytime there is a repository with a `bundle.yaml` file, it will automatically keep its `main` branch in-sync and CasC bundle up to date.
 But before we update the job on your controller to use `bundle.yaml` as the marker file, we have to update the `items.yaml`.
 Otherwise, the job on your controller would be updated to use `Jenkinsfile` - we need to update it on both places only this once, and must update the value in the `items.yaml` first.
 Click on the `items.yaml` file and then click on the ***Edit this file*** pencil button.
 11. Scroll down to line 42 and change `markerFile: Jenkinsfile` to `markerFile: bundle.yaml` and then commit directly to the `main` branch. ![Commit items.yaml](commit-items.png?width=50pc)
 12. Navigate back to the `cbic-casc-automation` job on your Ops controller and update the **Marker file** to `bundle.yaml`, and the click the **Save** button. ![Update job config](update-job-config.png?width=50pc)
 13. Once the GitHub Organization scan is complete click on the the **Status** link in the left menu and you will see a Multibranch pipeline project for your `ops-controller` repository. ![Ops controller Multibranch pipeline](ops-controller-multibranch-job.png?width=50pc)